BardicDefense/purple-hack/spells.md

 reveals its true nature.
 At the duration’s end, or if a Dispel Magic is cast on the item, the item vanishes.

+#### Elemental Wall

+_Conjuration (R: Medium, D: Concentration or permanent)_
+The caster creates a wall of fire, ice, stone, or wind up to 1,000 cubic feet of volume (e.g. 2' thick, 50' long, and 10' high).
+The caster must choose the wall's element at the time of memorizing the spell.
+If the wall is made of fire, ice, or wind, creatures of Level 3 or lower cannot pass through the wall;
+creatures of Level 4 or higher can pass through the wall, but take 3d6 damage of the chosen element per 10' traveled.
+A wall of stone is permanent and must be supported (e.g. by the ground) and cannot be created in an area occupied by objects.

 #### Enhance

 _Transmutation (R: Touch, D: 1 hour)_
 One chosen Ability score doubles for the subject.

+#### Fabricate

+_Transmutation (R: Short, D: Permanent)_
+Disassembles raw, inanimate materials within range and weaves them into objects of the caster’s choosing.
+Any simple object typically constructed from the raw materials may be fabricated.
+For example, a door could be made from trees, clothing from wool, etc. The object's size may be up to 1 cubic yard per Level of the caster.
+Objects fabricated from minerals may be up to 1 cubic foot per Level of the caster.

 #### Free Action